Gerisian waited for Kong to do something, anything, but he simply stared at the woman who at one point, his entire world had revolved around.

 Those who watched from the windows of their homes could do nothing.
 If they made even a sound the Raptors would find them too and rip them apart.

 Suddenly several of the Raptors on the outer edges of the village were sent scurrying.
 As the trees started to collapse, a massive log came hurling into view, managing to crush two of the Raptors before they could flee.

-Several of the villagers started to cheer from their homes, whilst others cowered when the creature responsible came charging into the centre of the village.
+Several of the villagers started to cheer from their homes, whilst others cowered when the creature responsible came charging into the center of the village.
 Kong, who was still carrying his “mother” Gerisian on his back.

-The great Ape roared as loud as he could to scatter the Dinosaurs, but instead not only did all the Raptors in the village turn their attention towards him, but dozens more emerged from the woods.
+The great ape roared as loud as he could to scatter the Dinosaurs, but instead not only did all the Raptors in the village turn their attention towards him, but dozens more emerged from the woods.
 In total there were over 40 Raptors.
 This was going to be a harder fight than either Gerisian, or even Kong had hoped.

 200 years later